Going for the Everest Base Camp Trek in November means you’ll experience a stunning journey through the beautiful Himalayan scenery.

 Autumn is the peak season for trekking in Nepal.
-Autumn begins in September and ends in November.
+Autumn season in Nepal, begins in September and ends in November.

 The stable weather conditions make it the most beautiful trekking experience to Everest Base Camp.